Buy now, pay later: Boon or bane?

 The 32-year-old account director of a digital media agency has been using GrabPay since 2019 to pay for rides and food orders.

-She decided to give PayLater Instalments a try while shopping at HipVan, a furniture merchant that accepts payments via PayLater.
+Recently, she decided to give PayLater Instalments a try while shopping at HipVan.

 “We had to replace our trash bin as it was small and old and bought a new one for $32,” says Ms Vitya, who paid for the item in $8 instalments across four months.